 As of April 2020, the OPF became the overall custodians of PAR with the aim of shifting the emphasis to create a more community focused program to help define development priorities as well as fostering community contribution.

-The core software (v0.3) is still at pre production stage and needs to evolve significantly before it is generally available.
+The core software (v1.2.0) isis generally available.
 The high level roadmap for PAR is outlined in the Roadmap section.
-At present the core components comprise:

 The PAR Vision